sroopsai/CassandraTest/README.md

 **How to run the code**
 1. Clone the repo.
-2. Compile the program using `javac HashMapSeparateChaining.java`.
+2. Compile the program using command `javac -d .
+HashMapSeparateChaining.java`.
+3. Compile the test program using command `javac -d .
+Tester.java`.
+4. Execute the test program using command `java cassandratest.Tester`.

 **Tests performed**